General terms and conditions of sale Madame Brasserie and of the website

 Article 24 – General provisions

 24.1.
 Changes to the GTCU.
 The Publisher reserves the right to change, supplement or update all or part of the GTCU at any time, particularly in order to comply with any legislative, regulatory, technical and case-law changes that may arise.
-In such cases, the applicable provisions will be those in force on the date they are put online and they will be enforceable on the date of use of the Website by the User.
+In such cases, the applicable provisions will be those in force on the date they are posted online and will be enforceable on the date of use of the Website by the User.

 24.4.
-Agreement on evidence.
+Agreement on proof.
 It is expressly agreed that, barring an obvious error established by the User or by the Publisher, the data stored in the Publisher’s information system has probative value.
 The data on computer or electronic media retained by the Publisher constitute evidence and, if they are furnished as evidence in any litigation or other proceedings, they will be admissible, valid and enforceable between the parties in the same way, under the same conditions and with the same probative value as any document that is drawn up, received or retained in writing.